-D. Staff Aide
+G. Staff Aide

-- 1. Staff aides must be at least sixteen (16) years of age and must work directly under the supervision of the director or an early childhood teacher. - 2.
-Infant staff aides must be at least eighteen (18) years of age. - 3.
-Staff aides, without supervision from an early childhood teacher or director, may supervise no more than two (2) preschool age children while assisting the children with diapering or toileting. - E. Volunteers (see also Section 7.702.33, I and J) - 1.
-Volunteers who work more than fourteen (14) calendar days (112 hours) per calendar year who are used to meet staff to child ratio must be equally qualified as an early childhood teacher, assistant early childhood teacher or aide and have complete staff records as required in Section 7.702.92. - 2.
-Volunteers must complete fingerprint based background checks and the State Department automated child abuse and neglect background check as required per section 7.701.32, and 7.701.33 of the General Rules for Child Care Facilities. - 3.
-Volunteers must be supervised and given instruction as to the center's policies and procedures. - 4.
+- 1. Staff Aides must be at least sixteen (16) years of age and must work directly under the supervision of the Director or an Early Childhood Teacher. - 2.
+Infant Staff Aides must be at least eighteen (18) years of age. - 3.
+Staff Aides, without supervision from an Early Childhood Teacher or Director, may supervise no more than two (2) preschool age children while assisting the children with diapering or toileting.

+H. Volunteers

+- 1. Volunteers who are used to meet staff to child ratio must be equally qualified as an Early Childhood Teacher, Assistant Early Childhood Teacher, or Staff Aide.
+Equally qualified volunteers must have complete staff records as required in Section 7.702.35 and complete training requirements as required in Section 7.702.42. - Volunteers who are not required to be equally qualified or successfully complete background checks must be supervised and given instruction as to the center's policies and procedures. - 3.
 Volunteers between the ages of twelve (12) and sixteen (16) must have a written purpose developed by the center for volunteering and may not volunteer for more than two (2) hours per day.

-7.702.45 Required Staff and Supervision
+7.702.46 Required Staff and Supervision